-Students will complete a major research project in Biblical Studies and Theology that demonstrates the ability to formulate a research question or thesis, use current scholarly methods and theories, critically evaluate primary sources and/or research data and come to responsible conclusions.
+- Students will complete a major research project in Biblical Studies and Theology that demonstrates the ability to formulate a research question or thesis, use current scholarly methods and theories, critically evaluate primary sources and/or research data and come to responsible conclusions.
 Offered only to Bachelor of Arts Modular students in their final year.
 Permission required.

-BSTH 497 (3) and BSTH 499 (3) Honours Thesis in Biblical Studies and Theology I and II and/or research data and come to responsible conclusions.
+BSTH 497 (3) and BSTH 499 (3) Honours Thesis in Biblical Studies and Theology I and II

+- Students complete a major research project in Biblical Studies and Theology that demonstrates the ability to formulate a research question or thesis, use current scholarly methods and theories, critically evaluate primary sources and/or research data and come to responsible conclusions.
 The honours thesis is a six-credithour course.
-Prerequisite: Offered only to students in their final year of an honours program in Biblical Studies and Theology.
+Offered only to students in their final year of an honours program in Biblical Studies and Theology.
 Application required.